Plan Review & Inspection

 Change Your Clock, Change Your Battery

-Energizer brand Batteries, the International Association of Fire Chiefs (IAFC) and the Golden Fire Department urge you to adopt a simple, potentially lifesaving habit: change the batteries in your smoke detector when you change your clocks back to standard time in the fall.
+Energizer brand Batteries, the International Association of Fire Chiefs (IAFC) and the Golden Fire Department urge you to adopt a simple, potentially lifesaving habit: change the batteries in your smoke detector and CO alarm when you change your clocks back to standard time in the fall.

 Consider The Following: